Notice: Information on this website is currently being updated.

 3. Bai-Salam :

+3.1 Under the Bai-Salam mode of investment, payment is made in advance to purchase the goods and the supplier makes promise to deliver the goods at a future date.
 3.2 Investment under Bai-Salam mode is made to meet other expenses of the exporter excepting the manufacturing cost of exportable goods.
 The Bank purchases a portion of the exportable goods under the Bai-Salam mode and makes advance payment for the same on the condition that arrangements will be made by the exporter to export the goods purchased by the Bank along with other goods of the exporter.
+3.3 Fixing purchase price of the goods and recovery of bank’s investment: The purchase price is determined by deducting estimated profit of Bank’s purchased portion of the exportable goods.
+The Bank recovers its dues after realization of export proceeds.

 4. Musharaka: